John Williams (offensive lineman, born 1945)

-John McKay Williams (October 27, 1945 – July 8, 2012) was a National Football League offensive lineman from 1968 through 1979.
-During that span he appeared in three Super Bowls: Super Bowl III and Super Bowl V for the Baltimore Colts; and Super Bowl XIV for the Los Angeles Rams.
+John McKay Williams (October 27, 1945 – July 8, 2012) was a National Football League (NFL) offensive lineman from 1968 through 1979.
+During that span he appeared in two Super Bowls: Super Bowl III and Super Bowl V for the Baltimore Colts; but missed Super Bowl XIV for the Los Angeles Rams because of injury.
 He played college football at the University of Minnesota where he was a First-team All-Big Ten tackle in 1967 and led the Gophers to the Big Ten title.
+He was one of the fifteen plaintiffs in Mackey v.
+National Football League in which Judge Earl R. Larson declared that the Rozelle rule was a violation of antitrust laws on December 30, 1975.
 Williams died on July 8, 2012, in Minneapolis, Minnesota, at the age of 66, while out for a walk.
 He had recently been the recipient of a kidney transplant.

+Early life

+Williams was born on October 27, 1945, in Jackson, Mississippi.
+He was one of nine children.
+Williams attended Edward D. Libbey High School in Toledo, Ohio.
+He was an All-City high school selection in both football and basketball; while also playing baseball and throwing shot put on the track team.
+He was a 6 ft 3 in (1.91 m) 215 lb.
+(97.5 kg) fullback and linebacker on the football team as a junior and senior, and had six 100-yard rushing games as a senior.
+In 1994, he was inducted into Toledo's City League Hall of Fame.